guiqi134/Area-ReSTIR/README.md

 ## Run the demo
 - Before running the program, download the Bistro scene demo from [Google Drive](https://drive.google.com/file/d/1tRyFISyMozNMlHVF1q_iTNbpRvpEgyTp/view?usp=sharing).
 - Unzip and put everything under `data\Bistro\`.
-- Execute `RunAreaReSTIR.bat`.
+- Execute `RunAreaReSTIR_Bistro.bat`.
 - The GUI contains self-explanatory settings to turn on/off different components of Area ReSTIR.

 ## Test with more scenes
 - You can test your custom scene by running Bin\x64\Release\Mogwai.exe first, then load `PathTracerAreaReSTIR.py`, and finally load a scene file.